 Clean water is something we use every day and that we often take for granted.
-Although fresh water sources are used by everyone, some can contain diseases or harmful bacteria such as Legionella and risk causing long-term health problems and even death in the case of Legionnaires' disease if they do not meet specific water quality guidelines and regulations.
+Although fresh water sources are used by everyone, some can contain diseases or harmful bacteria such as Legionella and risk causing long-term health problems and even death in the case of Legionnaires’ Disease if they do not meet specific water quality guidelines and regulations.
+For this reason, Legionella control is absolutely necessary.

 Experience has shown that various water systems, in numerous types of workplaces present a risk of a Legionella outbreak.